 What’s the deal with National Speed Sport News?

 It’s a perfectly logical explanation and you can’t blame the tightly budgeted team for its decision.
-But there’s still some time between now and the All-Star race.
-There’s plenty of time for a sponsor to hop aboard, and trust me that NASCAR would love nothing more than to have the driver that they clearly market as part of the future of the sport in the primetime event.
+But there’s still some time between now and the All-Star Race.
+There’s plenty of time for a sponsor to hop aboard and trust me, NASCAR would love nothing more than to have the driver that they clearly market as part of the future of the sport in the primetime event.
 And Wood didn’t exactly shut the door on the idea either:

 I guess we’ll have to wait and see, but I’ll put my money on Bayne being there.

 A number of fans were again upset with the racing at the “new” Bristol one week ago, and many expect the same when the Cup Series heads to Fontana this weekend.
 Infamous for fuel-mileage races and what has been rather lackluster racing in years past, Fontana is under pressure to put on a show this weekend in front of what is expected to again be a less than impressive crowd one week after the first sign of falling TV ratings after Bristol.

 Call it a hunch, but don’t be surprised to see a better than expected race this weekend.
 I hear from a lot of fans and from what I’ve heard expectations are not high.
 Fontana can produce some exciting racing in spurts given its high speeds and multiple lanes, and under the right circumstances could make for a good finish.
 It will certainly have its dull moments, but I have a feeling we’ll see a decent race this weekend.

 Can Jimmie Johnson get win No. 1 on the season this weekend?